rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

     was used to extract the vectors of the individual words.]{}

-4.  **Research Method training results creation**: For research methods, we generated an intermediate result file for the publications present in the training data.
+4.  **Research Method training results creation**: For research methods, we generated an intermediate result file with the publications present in the training data.
 It was generated using a `naïve finder algorithm` which, for each publication, selected the research method with the highest cosine similarity to any of its